The Worst Advice We’ve Ever Heard About Incident Communications

 Now, when email is combined with other forms of communication, your open rate skyrockets.
-If texts have a 98 percent open rate and push notification open rates can be as high as 40 percent, you’re already doing pretty darned well, even without phone, email, or social media even being considered.
+If texts have a 98 percent open rate and push notification open rates can be as high as 40 percent, you’re already doing well, even without phone calls, emails, or social media even being considered.

 Messaging matters, especially during a critical event.
 The worst thing a company could do would be to mass communicate the wrong information, erroneous instructions, or false reports, then have to send apology messaging with the correct information.
 Not only do you lose credibility, but time during a situation when seconds may count.

 Take time to craft the message.
 If possible, use software that enables you to pre-write and record instructions and save templates.
 Consider what it might be like to receive the message and be cognizant of what you would want to be told in each incident.
 You don’t want people to panic, feel uninformed, or to ignore the message.
 Be sure you have your facts right and then get the message out there.

 Leave it up to the Admin